Arthur (electoral district)

-Arthur is a former provincial electoral division in the Canadian province of Manitoba.
-It was created in 1903 and was eliminated by redistribution in 1989, when its territory was combined with that from the neighbouring Virden riding to create the new riding of Arthur-Virden.
+Arthur is a former provincial electoral district of Manitoba, Canada.
+It was created in 1903, and was eliminated by redistribution in 1989, when its territory was combined with that of the neighbouring Virden riding to create the new constituency of Arthur-Virden.

 The riding was located in the province's southwestern tip, and was primarily agrarian.
 From 1953 until its abolition, it was a safe seat for the Progressive Conservative Party.